 A. First and foremost, we do not make any money selling straws.
 As prices of paper straws are far more than plastic it is hard enough to convince some venues to make the responsible change, without us adding a mark up.
 We aim to get the lowest price for the venues.
 It is also a question of ethics for us, as we don’t want to be seen as pushy sales types using guilt pressure to profit from the eco-angle.
-This is why whatever price the straws are to us is exactly what they are passed onto the venues for.
-We are completely transparent and will show venues the invoices if they ask.

 Q. Can we have different colours and designs?